Written by

 ,

-For years, avid casino fans have been trying to develop roulette betting strategies and beat the odds.
-But it is not a secret that roulette is a casino game based on luck.
-Skills cannot change the outcome of the game.
+For years, avid casino fans have been trying to develop roulette betting strategies to beat the odds.
+However, it’s no secret that roulette is a game of luck, and skill alone cannot change the outcome.
 The only thing roulette enthusiasts can do is properly manage their bankrolls and carefully determine the size of their bets.
-If you play roulette for long enough, you are bound to lose.
+If you play roulette long enough, you are bound to lose.

-Many betting strategies exist, but none of them proved to be flawless.
+Many betting strategies exist, but none of them have proven flawless.
 One of the most widespread betting strategies is the Martingale.
-Interestingly, it can be applied not only to roulette but also to other casino games such as blackjack, baccarat, and craps.
+Interestingly, it can be applied not only to roulette but also to other casino games, such as blackjack, baccarat, and craps.

-Experts believe that this betting strategy was introduced somewhere in the 18th century.
-According to rumors, the Martingale betting system was designed by John Henry Martindale – a greedy casino owner.
-As you might have already guessed, the man never tried the betting strategy.
-Instead, he was encouraging the visitors of his casino to use it.
-The betting strategy became extremely popular in 1891 when Charles Wells broke the house using the Martingale system.
+Experts believe that this betting strategy was introduced sometime in the 18th century.
+According to rumors, the Martingale betting system was designed by John Henry Martindale, a greedy casino owner.
+As you might have guessed, he never tried the strategy himself.
+Instead, he encouraged visitors to his casino to use it.
+The system became extremely popular in 1891 when Charles Wells reportedly broke the bank by using the Martingale.

 Drawbacks of the Martingale Roulette Betting System